kachurovskiy/nanoels/h4/README.md

 - DIR - connect to stepper driver DIR-
 - STEP - connect to stepper driver PUL-

+Note: depending on your particular encoder, stepper driver and signal wire, H4 might not be able to provide sufficient voltage/current on the 5V output lines above due to the presence of a fuse and current-limiting resistors on the PCB.
+If your encoder isn't functioning or steppers are working erratically, consider supplying 5V from an external power source to the 5V lines above.

 ## Programming the controller

 - Install the [Arduino IDE](https://docs.arduino.cc/software/ide-v2)